Social media sensation Judge Frank Caprio on compassion, kindness and his cancer diagnosis

 The two reunited for the first time since 2023

-Caprio's deep empathy for others stems from the hardships he faced in his own life - growing up in poverty in Providence without hot running water, just blocks from the courthouse now named after him.
+Caprio's deep empathy for others stems from hardships he's faced - growing up in poverty in Providence without hot running water, just blocks from the courthouse now named after him.
 He often recalls shining shoes on the corner and the lessons his father taught him about understanding and compassion.

 As a judge, Caprio strived to consider the circumstances of those who appeared before him, embodying his father's advice to put himself in their shoes.